tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Hitman

-### Q: Which one of these is not a real game in the Dungeons ô Dragons series?
+### Q: Which one of these is not a real game in the Dungeons & Dragons series?
-- **Correct Answer:** Extreme Dungeons ô Dragons
+- **Correct Answer:** Extreme Dungeons & Dragons
-- Advanced Dungeons ô Dragons
+- Advanced Dungeons & Dragons
-- Dungeons ô Dragons 3.5th edition
+- Dungeons & Dragons 3.5th edition
-- Advanced Dungeons ô Dragons 2nd edition
+- Advanced Dungeons & Dragons 2nd edition

 ### Q: Which one of these is not a typical European sword design?